Renting Real Estate in South Australia

 Reading the fine print

-Once you sign a tenancy agreement, a bond lodgment form and begin your stay, you have many ongoing responsibilities.
+Once you sign a tenancy agreement and begin your stay, you have many ongoing responsibilities.
 This includes paying rent on time, ensuring the home is well-maintained, and notifying the landlord as soon as anything goes wrong.
-The
+The SA Government has a full list of responsibilities for all parties, which is useful for people new to the SA tenancy process.

-In the event of any disputes during your tenancy, these can be handled by the
+In the event of any disputes during your tenancy, these can be handled by the SA Civil and Administrative Tribunal.

 If you need help with any further information or are unsure where to start, don't hesitate to get in touch with the local team at LJ Hooker!